 Beneteau Oceanis 30.1

-With a few extra inches won in strategic places, the Oceanis 30.1 differs from other boats, thanks to a headspace of 6.5 ft in all the places inside where it is comfortable to stand.
-The two good-sized double cabins each have berths running lengthwise and an open entryway making them feel particularly spacious.
+With a few extra inches won in strategic places, the Oceanis 30.1 differs from other boats, thanks to a headspace of 6.5 ft in all the areas inside where it is comfortable to stand.
+The two sizable double cabins each have berths running lengthwise and an open entryway making them feel particularly spacious.
 The two benches in the salon provide an additional place for two extra berths.
 The large shower room is divided into a marine toilet on one side and shower and washbasin on the other.
-At the foot of the gently sloping companionway, the L-shaped galley has top and bottom storage, a 20 US Gal refrigerator and a real oven under the gas hob.
+At the foot of the gently sloping companionway, the L-shaped galley has top and bottom storage, a 20 US Gal refrigerator and a real oven under the gas hob stove top.

 Hull Beam: 9′ 10″

 Fresh Water Capacity: 42 US gal

 CE CErtification: B6/C8/D10